Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 Snow Blankets the Grand Canyon, AZ

-With a car, visitors can plan a trip to Grand Canyon National Park and back in one day – but be warned, it’s a very long day – with about 3.5 hours of driving each way.
+With a car, you can plan a trip to Grand Canyon National Park from Phoenix in one day.
+Be warned, it’s a very long day – with about 3.5 hours of driving each way.

-If you would rather gaze at the scenery instead of focusing on the road, we recommend joining a popular small-group tour
+If you would rather gaze at the scenery instead of focusing on the road, we recommend joining this popular small-group tour.

-Really want a grand experience?
+Really want a grand experience from above the canyon?
 Take a Grand Canyon helicopter tour – get the details!

 Slide Rock near Sedona Arizona, USA

 Sedona, Arizona is breathtakingly beautiful.
-Highlighted by majestic red rock formations, nature trails, Vortex meditation sites, shopping, arts and culture, spending a day in Sedona is one of the best things to do near Phoenix.
+Highlighted by majestic red rock formations, nature trails, Vortex meditation sites, arts and culture, spending a day in Sedona is a experience!

-Being just a 2-hour drive from Phoenix, a Sedona day trip is fairly easy for visitors to plan on their own.
-That said, joining a tour will ensure you see the best sights – like Bell Rock, Chapel of the Holy Cross and Native American ruins.
+Being just a 2-hour drive from Phoenix, a Sedona day trip is fairly easy to plan on your own.
+That said, joining a tour will ensure you see the best sights – like Bell Rock, Chapel of the Holy Cross and Native American ruins – without the stress of driving.

 View out over the Sedona Red Rocks, AZ, USA